perstarkse/personal-blog/content/posts/markdownToPDF.md

 ---
 title: Writing PDFs with Markdown
 date: 26/03/2024
-description: An entry to using Markdown to write pretty documents, including PDFs using Pandoc.
+description: An entry guide to using Markdown to write pretty documents, including PDFs using Pandoc.
 ---

 # Writing PDFs with Markdown